PrivateCoffee/privatecoffee-website/blog/20241027-board_meeting/index.md

    - Does not sufficiently cover potential damage cases.
    - Currently not required.
      - _Unanimously approved_
-   - Inquiry about legal protection with Generali (Julia).
+   - Inquiry about legal protection with Generali (jupfi).

 3. **Admission of Supporting Members without Board Meeting**
    - Admission by an individual board member is allowed.